 Secomea Launches Synergy Partner Program To Unite The OT Cybersecurity Ecosystem

-New global initiative sets the foundation for a collaborative, standards-aligned approach to industrial cybersecurity.
+New global initiative sets the foundation for a collaborative, standards-aligned approach to industrial cybersecurity - powered by European technology.

 COPENHAGEN, Denmark, June 23, 2025 /PRNewswire/ -- Secomea , a leader in secure remote access for Operational Technology (OT), today announced the launch of the Secomea Synergy Program - a global partner program aimed at building the world's most trusted OT security ecosystem.
 Designed for distributors, VARs, consultants, and technology partners, the Synergy Program empowers participants to deliver industrial-grade cybersecurity solutions that scale across factories, fleets, and facilities.